-We believe it is in the best interests of our Year 7 and Year 8 students to move away from tracking and reporting progress by the use of National Curriculum levels.
-Instead, we will move to an assessment system that, up to the point of public examinations, focuses on which specific elements of the curriculum an individual has deeply understood (mastered) and which they have not.
+We have an assessment system that, up to the point of public examinations, focuses on which specific elements of the curriculum an individual has deeply understood (mastered) and which they have not.
+It;

-- is based on developing the key knowledge, skills and understanding required for success in the new Key Stage 4 curriculum
+- is based on developing the key knowledge, skills and understanding required for success across all year groups 7 to 13

 - is based upon high expected standards for all our students

 - is based heavily upon formative feedback and subsequent student response which allows all to succeed – and so develops growth mindset